platformsh/template-builder/README.md

 The `files` directory contains all the files that should be added wholesale to the upstream source of `spiffy`.
 The patches will be applied to the the source to modify it.
 Patches are optional and `files` could be as simple as just the Platform.sh configuration files, or it could be the entire repository with no upstream at all.

+Additionally, each project has a Python class defined in the `project` directory that controls its build process.
+In most cases it only needs to specify an upstream source and possibly some custom build steps.
+See the `BaseProject` and `RemoteProject` classes for further details.

 ### Build tasks

 Each project has a series of build tasks, suffixed with the project.
 A particular task is run across all projects in case the project is not specified.